Sonya's books are now open.

-Sonya has worked as a Psychologist for 29 years.
-Although EMDR is her first love, over many years she has collected skills and knowledge from many treatment strategies.
+Sonya has worked as a Psychologist for 35 years During these years she has collected skills and knowledge from many treatment strategies.
 This has tailored her unique, eclectic, therapeutic style.
-In her early years as a young Psychologist she worked in Disability Services in Victoria and then in Education, Community Services and Private Practice in Kalgoorlie.
 In 1992 she attended the first EMDR training in Australia, conducted by Francine Shapiro and went on to be a facilitator, and then to train other EMDR practitioners over a number of years.
-Some years in Townsville and Adelaide honed her Private Practice experience, until she settled in Perth where she is currently practicing in East Victoria Park.
-Sonya has run community based workshops, and has provided consultative services to organisations ranging from stress management to parenting skills, from Anxiety management to Life Coaching.
-Sonya has experience working for Employee Assistance Programs including assistance to Emergency Service workers for the management of stress and Post Traumatic Stress Disorder.
+She has spent many years in Private Practice, EAP, running community based workshops and providing consultative services to organisations, covering topics ranging from stress management to parenting skills, from Anxiety management to Life Coaching.
+Sonya has experience working with Emergency Service workers for the management of stress and Post Traumatic Stress Disorder.

 What I can do for you